sam81/pychoacoustics/pychoacoustics/doc/installation.rst

 Installation on Linux
 ---------------------

-Binary deb packages for recent debian-based distributions are provided (starting from Wheezy), and can be installed using gdebi which automatically handles dependencies.
+Binary deb packages for Debian are provided (starting from Wheezy), and can be installed using gdebi which automatically handles dependencies.
 For other linux systems, once all of the dependencies have been installed, ``pychoacoustics`` can be installed as a standard python package using